Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5d-ethical-dimensions/5d10-framework-implications.md

 The framework positions itself as complementary to rather than replacement for existing ethical traditions:

+How the Competitive Framework Relates to Major Ethical Traditions

 | Ethical Tradition | Framework Relationship | Integration Strategy |
 |------------------|----------------------|-------------------|
 | **Religious Ethics** | Analyzes how religious moral frameworks compete and persist | Explains effectiveness of religious ethics without requiring theological commitments |